 Another function of the Plantar Fascia is to stabilize the great toe joint while walking.

 A Heel Spur is a calcification of on the bottom of the heel.
 The spur is caused from abnormally increased tension on the Plantar Fascia pulling against the heel bone.
 The bone spur points forward towards the toes, not downwards towards the ground.
 It is rare that the spur itself causes pain.
-The spur is a symptom of the problem, not a cause of pain.
+The spur is a symptom of the problem, not typically a cause of pain.

 Plantar Fasciitis is caused from a variety of problems that affect the way the Plantar Fascia functions.